Region: Hunter Valley

-Fruit source: This single vineyard wine is made from fruit off the low yielding, old-vine Howard family vineyard in Pokolbin, the blocks used for ‘The Aunts’ were planted in 1968.
+Fruit source: This single vineyard wine is made from fruit off the low yielding, old-vine Kindred family ‘Homestead’ vineyard in Pokolbin, the block used for ‘The Aunts’ were planted in 1965.

-Maturation: After 20 months, with regular racking, the wine was bottled in January 2011 under screwcap.
+Maturation: After 20 months, with regular racking, the wine was bottled under screwcap.

-Tasting note: Deep crimson in colour; the nose has powerful dark fruit characters with plum and jam with matching but balanced oak influence.
-The palate is medium to full weight with rich berry fruit power, well integrated tannins and good length of flavour.
+Tasting note: : A deep dark crimson colour in the glass; the nose has deep fruit aromas and plum overtones.
+The French oak spiciness balances the lovely fruit.
+The palate is medium weight with rich berry fruit power, well integrated tannins and good length of flavour.

 Cellaring: Medium to long term.